-Private sellers online or in the classifieds look like they have low prices compared to similar cars at dealerships.
+Private sellers look like they have low prices compared to similar cars at a dealership.

 But are you getting the full story?